VAT invoicing

 - The justificatory receipts of the compensatory refund in the Special System for Agriculture, Stock Breeding and Fishing, both the original by the issuer, and the copy by the holder of the exploitation.

-Similarly, this duty binds business owners or professionals enrolled in any of the special Value Added Tax systems, as well as those not classed as business owners or professionals but who are required to pay Value Added Tax, although in the latter case it shall only encompass invoices received and copies of or electronic data on issued invoices.
+Similarly, this duty binds business owners or professionals enrolled in any of the special Value Added Tax systems, as well as those not classed as business owners or professionals but who are required to pay Value Added Tax, although in the latter case it shall only encompass invoices recieved and copies of or electronic data on issued invoices.

 The various documents, in paper or electronic format, shall be stored by any means enabling the party bound by the duty to guarantee the authenticity of their origin, the integrity of their content and their legibility, as well as immediate access to them by the Tax Agency except for duly justified reasons.
 This duty may be discharged through use of electronic means.